ISIS chief in Sahara killed by French forces, Macron says - Local News 8

 By Joseph Ataman and Saskya Vandoorne, CNN

-French forces have killed Adnan Abou Walid al Sahraoui, leader of the Islamic State in the Greater Sahara (ISIS-GS), French President Emmanuel Macron announced on Twitter early Thursday.
+French forces have killed Adnan Abou Walid al Sahraoui, leader of the Islamic State in the Greater Sahara (ISIS-GS), in a drone strike, the French government announced on Thursday.

+Al Sahroui succumbed to his wounds, suffered in a strike on a motorbike carrying two people during a French-led air and ground operation in Mali, French minister for the armed forces Florence Parly said at a press conference.

 “This is another major success in our fight against terrorist groups in the Sahel,” President Macron tweeted.